2021 Sue Winge Play Readings

 Directed by Kimberly S. Fairbanks

 December 2nd & December 4th, 8PM

 MASKS ARE REQUIRED FOR ENTRY.

 90 minutes, one intermission.

-On the connecting thread of the two pieces, Hollinger said “Aly's The Invisible Ones is a beautiful snapshot of two unhoused teens living beneath an underpass, one of whom hopefully pursues a college education despite her straitened circumstances.
-Megan's powerful Laundry reveals another kind of "underworld," where five women, stripped of individual identity, labor under a dehumanizing system while struggling to retain their essential humanity.”
+We're really delighted to be able to confer this year's Award on two playwrights with very different, yet equally engaging, theatrical visions,” says Villanova Theatre Artistic Director Michael Hollinger.
+“Aly's The Invisible Ones is a beautiful snapshot of two unhoused teens living beneath an underpass, one of whom hopefully pursues a college education despite her strained circumstances.
+Megan's powerful Laundry reveals another kind of ‘underworld,’ where five women, stripped of individual identity, labor under a dehumanizing system while struggling to retain their essential humanity.”

 The Sue Winge Playwriting Award was established in memory of beloved Villanova University employee Sue Winge, who served the University for many years in the Theatre Department and the President’s Office.
 The award annually supports the creation and development of new plays at Villanova University, including the recent Bakkhai Variations commissions and workshop of Julia Izumi’s Sometimes the Rain, Sometimes the Sea.
 Previous winners of the Competition include m4m by Mark Costello (MA ‘10), Reveille by Jessica Bedford (MA‘10), Pancake Queen by Brie Knight (MA‘14), Fluttering Pulses by Patrick Walsh (BA ‘16) and Fondest Wish by Kevin Esmond (MA ‘17).

 If you want to learn more about the content of this show, please click below for specific content alerts.
 If you have further questions, contact the box office.